-\subsubsection{Deriving a min-entropy lower bound}
+\subsubsection{Deriving a Min-Entropy Lower~Bound}

-In this subsection, we derive a min-entropy lower bound from the observed NIST min-entropy estimators in \Cref{table:min-ent-est}\@.
+In this subsection, we derive a min-entropy lower bound from the observed NIST min-entropy estimators in Table~\ref{table:min-ent-est}\@.
 We use subscripts to index a single min-entropy estimator test and superscript to index the RNG which the variable refers to.
-Let $\mathsf{est}_i$ denote the $i$th observed NIST min-entropy estimate per bit for a test, $i = 1, \ldots, 10$, and $\overline{\mathsf{est}}$ the average estimate per bit.
-The sample standard deviation $\sigma$, (using Bessel's correction), given by \\
+Let $\mathsf{est}_i$ denote the $i$th observed NIST min-entropy estimate per bit for a test, $i = 1, \ldots, 10$, and~$\overline{\mathsf{est}}$ the average estimate per bit.
+The sample standard deviation $\sigma$ (using Bessel's correction) is given by

-We compute the lower bound for min-entropy rate, $\alpha^{\mathsf{RNG}}$, including a finite statistics correction term to lower bound the true estimated min-entropy rate of each RNG with high probability.
-Specifically, we want
+We compute the lower bound for the min-entropy rate, $\alpha^{\mathsf{RNG}}$, including a finite statistics correction term to lower-bound the true estimated min-entropy rate of each RNG with a high probability.
+Specifically, we desire

 where $\mathsf{est_i}$ is the $i$th NIST min-entropy estimator for a specific RNG.
 Selecting